maxrmorrison/yapecs/README.md

 - Configuration files are written in Python.
 You do not need to learn new syntax, and your configurations can be as expressive as desired, using, e.g., classes, functions, or built-in types.
 - Configuration parameters are bound to the user's module.
 This reduces code bloat by eliminating the need to pass a configuration dictionary or many individual values through functions.
-- Integration is simple, requiring only four or five lines of code (including imports).
+- Integration is simple, requiring only a few lines of code (including imports).

+`yapecs` is inspired by how compile-time configuration is performed within compiled languages (e.g., C++ macros).
+The key insight behind `yapecs` is that we achieve a similar behavior as compile-time configuration by performing configuration as the first step of module initialization (i.e., in `__init__.py`).

 ## Table of contents